KevinBatdorf/tailwind-custom-cdn/README.md

-# Automatic Tailwind CSS CND Builds For Rapid Prototyping
+# Automatic Tailwind CSS CDN Builds For Rapid Prototyping

 A simple, automated tool for creating custom Tailwind CSS builds for CDN access.
 Use this for development when you don't want to deal with setting up a builder right away.